 The simplest treatments are also sometimes the most effective.
-At The Institute of Aesthetic Surgery in Celebration, FL, we’ve certainly found that to be true with dermaplane sessions.
+At The Institute of Aesthetic Surgery in Celebration, FL, we’ve certainly found that to be true with dermaplane treatment.
 Using nothing more than a medical-grade scalpel, dermaplaning can rejuvenate your entire appearance.
 It’s pain-free, non-invasive, and takes just a short time to complete.
 And it’s safe for a variety of patients.

-Is Dermaplane Okay for Mature Skin?
+Is Dermaplane Treatment Okay for Mature Skin?

 Dermaplaning is more than “okay” for mature skin.
 It’s a great way to rejuvenate the skin at any age, especially as the hands of time start to fade that youthful sheen.
 Mature skin tends to develop unwanted layers of dead tissues as cellular turnover slows.
 Those dead cells can cause your complexion to look dull and tired.
 By removing them, you immediately see a brighter tone that also looks softer, firmer, and more youthful.